Jefferson Memorial Forest: Facilities

-The forest property is operated as parkland by Louisville Metro Government.

 A hiking trail, the Siltstone Trail, traverses much of the forest from east to west.
 There are several local hiking trails, in addition.
 Horine also features many hiking trails and both the Paul Yost and Tom Wallace Recreation Areas have horse trails.
 No mountain biking is permitted in the forest at this time, but the low traffic roads and hilly terrain afford road cyclists many challenging routes through the forest and surrounding areas.